penumbra-zone/penumbra/README.md

 ### Metrics

 When adding new metrics, please following the [Prometheus metrics naming guidelines](https://prometheus.io/docs/practices/naming/).

+For the application prefix part of the name, please use:

+* `node` for the Penumbra node

 [Discord]: https://discord.gg/hKvkrqa3zC
 [Penumbra]: https://penumbra.zone